Learn About Process Automation Tools and RecordActions

 |You prefer to use Setup and a point-and-click interface to configure list settings and channel defaults.||You’re comfortable using Process Builder and configuring more complex logic.|

 Maria meets with Roberto to share what she’s learned.
 He likes how Lightning Flow for Service guides agents through day-to-day tasks.
-The Guided Action List can help new hires be productive quickly, improve consistency, and boost quality.
+A checklist can help new hires be productive quickly, improve consistency, and boost quality.